mslot/Bl0g.Infrastructure/README.md

 If you want to run it as a normal console application, apply the docker host ip.

 ### docker-compose
 Cd into Bl0g.Infrastructure\tools\local and run SetUpDockerInfrastructure.ps1.
-Apply same username, database name and password that you applied to the migration connectionstring.
+Apply same username, database name and password.
+This script will create two connectionstring that is passed to docker-compose to do migrations and setup of the database:

+1. CREATE_DATABASE_CONNECTION_STRING
+2. CONNECTION_STRING

+1) is without the database name.
+2) is with database name.

+It also passes on the database name, so it can create it.
+For now, the migrations project make the assumption that the database can be created with this SQL command:

+	CREATE DATABASE {databaseName}

+So it assumes 1) that you use a SQL compliant database 2) that the SQL CREATE command is valid for your SQL server to create a database.

+Both SQL connection strings has a timeout for 30 seconds.

+REMEMBER that the setup script is only a help.
+You can do your own if needed.

 Please be aware that the User Id should always be sa because of how MSSQL is setup in docker.
 Remember username and password.